 Could anyone explain why this match was supposedly correct?

-Not “the model said 0.78.”
+Not “the model said 0.78 confidence.”
 Why 0.78?
 What did it weigh?
 What did it consider and reject?
 What evidence supported the decision?

 Nobody could answer that, because the system wasn’t built to answer it.
 It was enabling us to do the wrong thing.